Innovations in Pedagogy Summit

 Short Presentations

 These 15-minute presentations give presenters an opportunity to share concrete and adaptable teaching ideas or the results of their engagement in the scholarship of teaching and learning (SoTL).
 Presentations on teaching ideas and strategies should not simply be a "show and tell" of the presenter’s experience but should frame the strategies in a wider pedagogical context and should be explicit about how participants might adopt or adapt the ideas.
 Presentations on SoTL should disseminate the findings of the presenter’s original SoTL research and discuss how this research can benefit other instructors.
-Two short presentations will be paired in a single session block, with time for questions at the end of each presentation.
+Three short presentations will be paired in a single session block, with time for questions at the end of each presentation.

 PROPOSAL COMPONENTS